Zywave/booster/src/_areas/design-system/components/dialogs.md

 ## Types and states

-There are 3 sizes of Dialogs, small, standard and large.
+There are 3 sizes of Dialogs: small, standard and large.

 ### Small Dialog